crate/cratedb-examples/topic/machine-learning/classification-automl/automl_classification_with_pycaret.md

   </tbody>
 </table>

-Pycaret automatically outputs the performance metrics for each benchmarked model.
+PyCaret automatically outputs the performance metrics for each benchmarked model.
 Please note that the found numeric values for each of the metrics are not fully deterministic - meaning they can change from run to run.
-Pycaret uses cross-validation to evaluate the models.
+PyCaret uses cross-validation to evaluate the models.
 This means that the training and test set are split into different chunks for each iteration.
 This leads to slightly different performance metrics.
 Cross-validation is